toshimaru/dotfiles/README.md

 ## Prerequisites

-- macOS v14 or more
+- macOS v14 or later
 - Apple Silicon Mac
 - Ruby v2.7 or more